openstack/neutron/doc/source/contributor/internals/ovn/l3_ha_rescheduling.rst

 Rebalancing of Gateway Chassis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rebalancing is the second part of the design and it assigns a new master to
+Rebalancing is the second part of the design and it assigns a new primary to
 already scheduled router gateway ports.
 Downtime is expected in this
 operation.
 Rebalancing of routers can be achieved using external cli script.
 Similar approach has been implemeneted for DHCP rescheduling `[4]`_.
-The master chassis gateway could be moved only to other, previously scheduled
+The primary chassis gateway could be moved only to other, previously scheduled
 gateway.
-Rebalancing of chassis occurs only if number of scheduled master
+Rebalancing of chassis occurs only if number of scheduled primary
 chassis ports per each provider network hosted by given chassis is higher than
-average number of hosted master gateway ports per chassis per provider network.
+average number of hosted primary gateway ports per chassis per provider network.

 This dependency is determined by formula:

 avg_gw_per_chassis = num_gw_by_provider_net / num_chassis_with_provider_net

 Where:
-    - avg_gw_per_chassis - average number of scheduler master gateway chassis
+    - avg_gw_per_chassis - average number of scheduler primary gateway chassis
       withing same provider network.
-    - num_gw_by_provider_net - number of master chassis gateways scheduled in
+    - num_gw_by_provider_net - number of primary chassis gateways scheduled in
       given provider networks.
     - num_chassis_with_provider_net - number of chassis that has connectivity
       to given provider network.